linroger/Finance-Notes-and-Marginalia/Untitled.md

 - **Expected Value**: Measures central tendency; key property is linearity.
 - **Variance**: Measures spread; key properties include scaling by $a^2$ and additivity for independent variables.
 - **Normal Distribution**: Mean $\mu$, variance $\sigma^2$; linear transformations preserve normality.

-Let me know if you want deeper exploration of any topic!